flamyKid/pulling/docs/English/home.md

 After that, install the pulling package through the console.

 > **> pip install pulling**

+You can see examples of the use of pulling in test/pulling_test.py.

 ## Future
 Such a repository can be extended for life.
 That's what I will do.